fdegier/homebridge-jablotron-alarm/README.md

 Each section will appear in Homekit with the right number of states.
 Without partially armed state it would always appear with Off/"Armed" states
 With partially armed state it would appear as Off/"Partially Armed"/"Armed"

-## Connecting to Homekit
-On the command line, execute:

-	screen -S homebridge
-	homebridge

-On your iOS device open “Home”, click on the plus icon in the top right corner, click “add accessory” and scan the QR code displayed in on the command line.

-Exit homebridge on the command line by pressing CTRL + Z, followed by executing the command:

-	sudo reboot

-The Pi will now reboot and after a couple of minutes it will be back online and Homebridge will be up and running.

 ## Homekit integration
 The alarm integrates into Homekit as standard security alarm device.
 Homekit supports 4 states: